ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/js.md

 ```

 :::important
-A request canceled with `abort_signal` does not guarantee that data insertion did not take place.
+A request canceled with `abort_signal` does not guarantee that data insertion did not take place, as the server could've received some of the streamed data before the cancellation.
 :::

 **Example:** (Node.js/Web) Insert an array of values.